A Multimodal Approach to Alzheimer's Diagnosis: Geometric Insights from Cube Copying and Cognitive Assessments: Discussion

-Future work will address these limitations by extending the framework to a multi-class setting that differentiates cognitively normal individuals, those with mild cognitive impairment, and Alzheimer’s disease.
-Such an extension is particularly important for identifying MCI, the prodromal stage of AD where early intervention is most effective.
-Incorporating temporal drawing dynamics and longitudinal data may further enhance sensitivity to subtle cognitive changes over time.
-Together, these directions position graph-based analysis of drawing behavior as a promising avenue for early, interpretable, and accessible assessment of neurodegenerative disease.
+Future work will address these limitations by extending the framework to multi-class settings involving cognitively normal individuals, mild cognitive impairment, and Alzheimer's disease.
+Such extensions are particularly important because MCI represents a prodromal stage of AD where earlier intervention may be most beneficial.
+Incorporating temporal drawing dynamics and longitudinal observations may further improve sensitivity to subtle cognitive changes over time.
+Together, these directions position graph-based analysis of drawing behavior as a promising avenue toward early, interpretable, and accessible assessment of neurodegenerative disease.